raspberrypilearning/generic-theory-pitch-roll-yaw/en/step_1.md

 We all know the Earth rotates around an axis that runs between the North and South Poles.
-All objects in space or otherwise have *three* axes around which they can rotate.
-If you know how much rotation has happened on each axis, then you know which way the object is pointing.
+All objects have **three axes** around which they can rotate.
+These are:

-The three axes are:
+- **Pitch** — imagine a plane taking off

-- **Pitch** (like a plane taking off)
+- **Roll** — imagine a plane doing a barrel roll
-- **Roll** (the plane doing a victory roll)
+- **Yaw** — imagine steering a plane like a car

-- **Yaw** (imagine steering the plane like a car)
+If you know how much rotation has happened on each axis of an object, then you know which way the object is pointing.

 Watch this short [video](https://www.youtube.com/watch?v=pQ24NtnaLl8){:target="_blank"} that shows where these axes are in relation to a plane.
-Try to imagine the plane pointing in any random direction.
-To get the plane into that position, you can rotate it by a known amount around each axis to get it to the orientation that you imagined.
+Try to imagine a plane pointing in a random direction in space.
+To get the plane into that position, you can rotate it by a known amount around each of the three axes.

 ![Sense HAT orientation diagram](images/orientation.png)